skellis46/slipbox/improvisation and the threshold of the self.md

 _biography:_

 Simon Ellis works with choreography, filmmaking and words and has expertise in practice research.
 He was born in Aotearoa New Zealand, but lives in the UK and is the Director of C-DaRE (Centre for Dance Research) at Coventry University.
-He grew up in a family where conversations about dignity and equality were common and these conversations have shaped his values as an artist and researcher. www.skellis.net
+He grew up in a family where questions about politics, science and technology were part of everyday conversation, and his work as an artist-scholar continues to be shaped by those questions and conversations. www.skellis.net

 ## Abstract